jordan-wei-taylor/genolearn/doc/usage/overview.md

 Data Loader
 ===========

 A ``DataLoader`` class can be found in ``genolearn.dataloader``.
 This expects a path to the previous step's preprocessed directory.
 The DataLoader class supports returning a dense or sparse matrix for the observations.
-Later Machine Learning models supports both sparse and dense matrices.
+Later Machine Learning models supports both sparse and dense data which the earlier Preprocessing step can output.

 See :ref:`Data Loader <DataLoader>` for more details.